mlk005p/btbs-project/README.md

 --------------------------------------------------

 Note:
-This project was created for practice and learning DBMS concepts.
+This project was created for learning and practice.